 Music, at its very core, is supposed to make us feel.
 When we listen to a song, we should sense what the artists felt when they sculpted it from air.
 If an artist can do that well, they will capture our imaginations and our deepest emotions.
 Hammock does that and does it in remarkable fashion.
 Mysterium is built on converging layers of grief, sadness, and hope.
 These mostly wordless songs speak volumes about life, death, and the struggle each of us face when we experience a profound loss.
 Hammock is so gifted at writing emotionally resonant music they rarely need words to communicate, and on this album, they take that a step further by using silence to capture the full weight of grief and reverence.

 The songs are ethereal, poignant, and sacred.
 At times as I listened, it felt as if the sadness of a particular song would completely overwhelm me.
 Then the song would introduce a new melody and the entire mood would change.
-What had been a grief so deep it ached became a hope so powerful it soared.
+Mysterium flows effortlessly from aching grief to soaring hope.
 I have loved Hammock’s music from the first note I heard, mostly because their music speaks to both parts of my life – the here and now and the yet to come.
 Hammock has one hand digging deep into the soil of the human condition while the other is reaching, grasping, straining for the heavens above.

 If these descriptions do not explain what their music sounds like, I am truly sorry.
 I do not have the skills as a writer to explain my reaction to their music.
 I just know I long for spiritual nourishment of this kind and Mysterium is a veritable feast for my soul.

 Listen to the album below or click this link to buy it – Mysterium.